-I was reading Larry Swedroe’s The Only Guide to Alternative Investments You’ll Ever Need the other day, I have been thinking about adding commodities to my portfolio since.
-No, I am not going to buy a futures contract; however, I have been thinking about adding commodities to my overall portfolio.
+I was reading Larry Swedroe’s The Only Guide to Alternative Investments You’ll Ever Need the other day, I have been thinking about adding commodities to my portfolio.
+No, I am not going to go out and buy a futures contract; however, I have been thinking about adding commodities to my investment portfolio as part of my asset allocation strategy.
 Commodities have been taking significant hit this year as evident by QRAAX (represents the S&P GSCI index) and by PCRIX (represents the DJ-AIGCI index).

 There are several ways to gain exposure to commodities without the complexities of futures trading.
 As mentioned earlier there are mutual funds, such as QRAAX and PCRIX that tracks the S&P GSCI and DJ-AIGCI, respectively.
 Unfortunately, QRAAX has a fairly steep expense ratio of 1.37% and PCRIX has a prohibitive minimum initial investment figure.
 Other options include commodity-related Exchange-Traded Funds (ETFs) and Exchange-Traded Notes (ETNs).
 Here are a few that’s worth looking into: